ywen407/books-futures-explained/src/0_background_information.md

 }
 ```

-OS threads sure has some pretty big advantages.
+OS threads sure have some pretty big advantages.
 So why all this talk about
 "async" and concurrency in the first place?

-First of all.
-For computers to be [_efficient_](https://en.wikipedia.org/wiki/Efficiency) they needs to multitask.
+First, for computers to be [_efficient_](https://en.wikipedia.org/wiki/Efficiency) they need to multitask.
 Once you
 start to look under the covers (like [how an operating system works](https://os.phil-opp.com/async-await/))
 you'll see concurrency everywhere.
 It's very fundamental in everything we do.

-Secondly, we have the web.
+Second, we have the web.

-Webservers is all about I/O and handling small tasks
+Web servers are all about I/O and handling small tasks
 (requests).
 When the number of small tasks is large it's not a good fit for OS
 threads as of today because of the memory they require and the overhead involved
 when creating new threads.